 Funding is intended to support partnerships between UM student organizations and external community organizations or agencies (i.e. non-profit, government office, etc), who are working together to collectively address a community-identified need.
 We invite proposals from organizations that already have an existing community partnership or those seeking to establish a local, sustainable partnership.

-Funds may be used for costs such as materials, supplies, etc. Funding is NOT to be used for t-shirts, airfare, speaker honorarium, or on-campus events that are not in direct partnership with the community.
+Funds may be used for costs such as materials, supplies, local transportation, etc. Funding is NOT to be used for t-shirts, airfare, UM-associated speaker honorarium, or on-campus events that are not in direct partnership with the community.

 Priority for funding will be given to:

-Organizational initiatives that take place in the community with a community partner toward a community-defined need or priority.
+Organizational initiatives that take place in communities external to the University of Michigan with a community partner toward a community-defined need or priority.

 Projects towards the establishment or cultivation of a sustainable, ongoing partnership